infamousjoeg/breaking-butler/README.md

 Then create GitLab, GitLab runner, WeaveScope, Jenkins BlueOcean, Ansible, SonarQube, Artifactory & Conjur as containers It also install 2 demos projects: Insecure demo & Secure Demo

-### Host names
-xip.io will be used for DNS names for containers.

 ### Login Details

 By default, a text file will be generated, containing all the login url, username & passwords.

 ### Demo flow